snipesharp/snipesharp/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Short description of the suggestion
+about: Suggestion of a new feature or different implementation of existing feature
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---